mpampuch/git-notes/README.md

 ## The .gitignore File

 A `.gitignore` file is used to keep a tidy and efficient repository.
-It tells Git which files or directories to ignore, ensuring that unnecessary clutter—like temporary files, logs, and build artifacts—doesn’t get committed.
+It tells Git which files or directories to ignore, ensuring that unnecessary clutter—like temporary files, logs, and build artifacts—doesn't get committed.
 This not only keeps your repository clean but also improves collaboration by preventing irrelevant files from being shared among team members.

 A `.gitignore` file works by specifying patterns for files and directories that Git should ignore when tracking changes.